iamandrew/synmoosh/www/index.md

 <br />

-> _Using moosh, we have cut the number of hours required to prepare for each quarter from 120 to about 12.
+> _Using synmoosh, we have cut the number of hours required to prepare for each quarter from 120 to about 12.
 Thanks for the awesome tool!_
 >
 > Kevin Metcalf